HKUST-Aerial-Robotics/D2SLAM/README.md

 }
 ```
 ## Build
-To run $D^2$SLAM, CUDA support is currently necessary for front-end acceleration. $D^2$ SLAM has numerous dependencies, and we recommend compiling $D^2$ SLAM using our Docker image.
+To run $D^2$ SLAM, CUDA support is currently necessary for front-end acceleration.
+$D^2$ SLAM has numerous dependencies, and we recommend compiling $D^2$ SLAM using our Docker image.
 We provide two Docker images, one for PC and one for the embedded platform, Nvidia Jetson.
 We have evaluated $D^2$ SLAM on Nvidia Xavier NX.

 For details on Docker image compilation, please refer to the [documentation](./docker/README.md).